Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 Earlier this year, we saw [Great Tables announce that they are now "bring your own dataframe"](https://posit-dev.github.io/great-tables/blog/bring-your-own-df/).
 Scikit-learn also supports Polars in a somewhat standardised way, by leveraging the [dataframe interchange protocol](https://data-apis.org/dataframe-protocol/latest/), the [`__array__` method](https://numpy.org/devdocs/user/basics.interoperability.html), and some custom logic.
-And in this blog post, we look at how scikit-lego achieved the same by using Narwhals.
+And in this blog post, we looked at how scikit-lego achieved the same by using Narwhals.

 Is this a sign of what's to come?
 I certainly hope so. pandas is - and will very likely continue to be - an enormously useful tool which solves a lot of problems for a lot of real people.
 However, if pandas remained the _only_ dataframe library supported in the data science ecosystem, then that'd be a missed opportunity.

-We've looked at how scikit-lego leveraged Narwhals in order to become dataframe-agnostic, able to natively support Polars, Modin, and cuDF without adding them as dependencies.
+Scikit-lego leveraged Narwhals in order to become dataframe-agnostic, and is now able to natively support Polars, Modin, and cuDF without adding any of them as dependencies.
 Let's hope that this is the direction that data science libraries are headed towards, and that Narwhals can facilitate the process.